Ethelred of Scotland: Dispute Regarding Earldom of Fife

 Ethelred was often said to have held the office Mormaer (Earl) of Fife, but this is now disputed.
-The source of the confusion was the Gaelic notitia of a grant to the Céli Dé (Culdee) monks of Loch Leven, which was later translated into Latin and incorporated in the Register of the Priory of St Andrews.
+The source of the confusion was the Gaelic notitia of a grant to the Céli Dé (Culdee) monks of Loch Leven, later translated into Latin and incorporated in the Register of the Priory of St Andrews.
 The grant, dated between 1093 and 1107, begins with the words, “Edelradus vir venerandae memoriae filius Malcolmi Regis Scotiae, Abbas de Dunkeldense et insuper Comes de Fyf.”
-Translated, this is "Ethelred, man of venerable memory, son of King Máel Coluim of Scotland, Abbot of Dunkeld and also Mormaer of Fife."
+Translated, this is "Ethelred, man of venerable memory, son of King Máel Coluim of Scotland, Abbot of Dunkeld and Mormaer of Fife."
 Sir James Dalrymple theorized that the phrase "comes de fyfe" referred not to the title of Earl, but to the area where the lands were situated, a slip made by a monk working with the manuscripts.

 John Bannerman offers a different explanation.
-He noted that the notitia in the Register records a number of witnesses, among whom were Ethelred's brothers David and Alexander, as well as a witness identified as Constantinus Comes de Fyf (Causantín, Earl of Fife).
-Causantín, not Ethelred, was clearly earl of Fife at that time.
+He noted that the notitia in the Register records several witnesses, among whom were Ethelred's brothers David and Alexander, as well as a witness identified as Constantinus Comes de Fyf (Causantín, Earl of Fife).
+Causantín, not Ethelred, was earl of Fife at that time.
 Bannerman argues that the translator was thrown off by the use of a singular Gaelic verb for a joint grant (i.e., where the verb had two subjects), common in Gaelic charters.
 As a result, the translator omitted the mormaer, Causantín.